-I don’t live in Northampton, so I don’t think I should come.
+I don’t reside in Northampton, so I don’t think I should come.

-You don’t have to live in Northampton to receive our services.
-We serve people in these 18 communities:
+You don’t have to reside in Northampton to receive our services.
+We serve people in 18 communities

-If you don’t live in one of these places, here are some phone numbers for places that may be able to help.
+If you don’t live in one of these communities, here are some phone numbers for places that may be able to help.

 - Amherst Survival Center – 413-549-3968

 - Deerfield Brown Bag – 413-665-2141

 - Good Neighbors Food Pantry — 9785443775

 - Lorraine’s Soup Kitchen and Pantry – 413-592-9528

 If you find that you are not eligible for any of these services, please visit www.foodbankwma.org to see which food distribution programs you are eligible for.

 We are so grateful to this loving community that is responding to this crisis with an outpouring of concern and generosity.
 Here are some answers to the most common questions: